 Pip Value Calculator

-The pip value varies from one currency to another and if you want to find how much each pip fluctuation represents in a dollar amount, a Pip value calculator is quite handy.
+Pip value varies from one currency to another.
+To find how much each pip fluctuation represents in a dollar amount, a Pip value calculator is quite handy.

 Forex Technical Analysis Tools

 There are a variety of technical indicators that a trader can use to gain more insights about the market price.
-Most trading platforms include different technical indicators that can be placed on a price chart and which can be categorized into three groups:
+Most trading platforms include different technical indicators that can be placed on a price chart.
+They can be broken up into three groups:

 - Lagging indicators (Example: Moving Averages – see above).

 - Leading indicators (Example: Stochastic and MACD – see below).

 - Confirming indicators (Example: On Balance Volume).